Substra/substra-backend/README.md

 Run this command for creating internal users (users who want to to download files),
-it will register a hashed modulus related to a permission.
+it will register a creator pertained to a permission.

 ```
 DJANGO_SETTINGS_MODULE=substrabac.settings.dev SUBSTRABAC_ORG=owkin python manage.py init_internal_users